Best App to Stop Mindless Scrolling (iPhone, 2026)

 - The user wants free and accepts the limits.
 Apple Screen Time, knowing the Ignore Limit defeats most adult use.

-The honest framing across the Reddit data and the research is that mindless scrolling is autopilot, and autopilot does not respond to questions asked at the moment of weakness.
+The honest read across the Reddit data and the research: mindless scrolling is autopilot, and autopilot does not answer questions asked at the moment of weakness.
 Apps that interrupt earlier in the sequence (Habit Doom's habit-locked unlock, Brick's physical commitment) work where willpower-based apps fail.
 For the broader Reddit-sourced analysis see the screen time apps Reddit recommends breakdown.

 Frequently Asked Questions